toamitkumar/blog-post/content/post/2022-01-04-technology-choices-engineering-practices.md

 #### Predictability
 Your backlog should be the **source of truth** for any task the developers do.
 Enforce to make sure this gets strictly followed, even if it is not related to writing code (make sure tickets are tagged, so that you can accordingly measure time spent outside of writing code).
 All public releases should be based on churn-rate of the backlog - this helps the product & GTM (go-to-market) team plan feature releases.

-##### The anti-pattern: Prioritise initiatives which are dependent on multiple squads
+##### The anti-pattern: Prioritise initiatives that are dependent on multiple squads
-We faced a similar challenge - feature had multiple squad dependency and priorities need to be worked on.
+We faced a similar challenge - the feature had multiple squad dependencies and priorities need to be worked on.
 There are various ways to solve this, however, the one that has started to work for us: **single backlog across all squads**.
 Make sure you have one single backlog, it helps to bring one single view of features and henceforth easier to prioritise.
 It also helps to make cross-squad dependency visible for better management.
-One of the other way, I have seen this working is through vertical slicing of features — reduce cross-squad dependencies but in a distributed system setup, this is rather difficult to implement.
+One of the other ways, I have seen this working is through vertical slicing of features — reducing cross-squad dependencies but in a distributed system setup, this is rather difficult to implement.

 #### Quality
-Quality doesn't need an introduction but I will focus on one aspect of software process (which is very close to me) - testing.
-I consider testing and people related to them as **First class citizens**.
+Quality doesn't need an introduction but I will focus on one aspect of the software process (which is very close to me) - testing.
+I consider testing and people related to them as **First-class citizens**.
 In our world of complex, distributed systems, testing is vital to reduce the risks of downtime and disruption.
 Testing is the responsibility of the whole squad, not only our testers.
-In essence, our QAs are gate-keepers of quality that gets delivered from the squad.
+In essence, our QAs are gate-keepers of quality that get delivered from the squad.

 > Remember, when something goes wrong on production, the first thing that people question, did we do proper testing?